 What is English Breakfast Tea?

-Today the habit of tea drinking is inexorably linked to the British despite the fact that the British were fairly late on the tea scene in historical terms.
-Ironically the first mention of tea in English literature is a translation of a Dutchman's travels to the east.
-Tea was first brought to England via Holland on Dutch ships.
+Tea drinking has become an indelible part of British culture, despite the fact that the British were relatively latecomers to the world of tea.
+Ironically, the first mention of tea in English literature is a translation of a Dutchman's travels to the East.
+Tea initially reached England through Holland, carried on Dutch ships.

-Since tea was becoming an "in" beverage the British government became quite incensed that a tiny nation such as the Netherlands would control the shipment of tea to the UK.
-In 1651 the British government passed the Navigation Acts which forbade the importation of any products on non-British ships.
-Traders and Dutchmen, being resourceful, continued the trade in the usual manner but for one little wrinkle - The tea was transshipped in Holland onto British ships!
+As the popularity of tea grew, the British government became increasingly displeased that a small nation like the Netherlands had control over the tea trade to the UK.
+In 1651, the British government enacted the Navigation Acts, which prohibited the importation of any goods on non-British ships.
+Resourceful traders and Dutchmen, however, continued the trade by utilizing an interesting workaround – they transshipped the tea in Holland onto British ships.

 In the early days, tea was revered as a health beverage with claims of various curative powers.
 In the 1650s, Garway's Coffee House declared that tea, among other things, had the ability to make the body active and robust.
 Tea was hailed as the epitome of wholesomeness, preserving perfect health until old age.
 The tradition of afternoon tea can be attributed to Anna, the wife of the seventh Duke of Bedford.
 At the time, societal norms dictated only two planned meals per day: a hearty breakfast and a late evening dinner.
 To alleviate the "sinking feeling" between these meals, Anna began instructing her servants to prepare tea and cakes in the late afternoon.
 Thus, a fashionable habit was born, which continues to thrive to this day.